Course Information

 This course focuses on understanding inequality in the labour market and policies designed to address concerns about inequality.
 The course will explore changes in wages and earnings over the lifecycle as well as differences across individuals.
 Alternative theories of wage growth and differences will be discussed along with their empirical implications, emphasizing the link between economic theory and empirical analysis.

-9642A or B. Labour Economic - Economics and Econometrics of Search
+9642A or B. Labour Economics - Economics and Econometrics of Search

 The focus of this course is search theory and estimation.
 Job search theory has been used to study the determinants of unemployment and job spell durations, labour market transitions and wages.
 This course begins by examining the partial equilibrium search model.
 However, most of the course is on equilibrium models of the labour market including wage posting models and bilateral bargaining models.
 Special attention is paid to the structural estimation of such models, and new theoretical extensions of the model to better match observed data.